-Shisha pipes, hookah, narghile, waterwipe, or hubble-bubble smoking – is a way of smoking tobacco, sometimes mixed with fruit or sugar, through a bowl and hose or tube.
-Some people don’t realise that tobacco is used in shisha, and are therefore do not see the risks involved with using the pipes for social use.
+Shisha pipes, hookah, narghile, waterwipe or hubble-bubble smoking are ways of smoking tobacco, sometimes mixed with fruit or sugar, through a bowl and hose or tube.
+Some people don’t realise that tobacco is used in shisha.
+Therefore, they do not see the risks involved with using the pipes for social use.

-When you smoke shisha, you and anyone who is sitting near by is breathing in smoke- and so you are at risk the same way as a cigarette smoker.
+When you smoke shisha, you and anyone who is sitting near by are breathing in smoke.
+So, you are at risk the same way as a cigarette smoker.
 People will smoke shisha for much longer periods of time, and in one puff of shisha, you inhale the same amount of smoke as you’d get from a smoking a whole cigarette.

 More nicotine is absorbed by chewing tobacco than smoking a cigarette!